raycast/extensions/extensions/roblox/README.md

 - View User Info With ID or Username
 - View Your Own User Profile
 - Launches Roblox Games in Roblox Client & Studio
+- Favourite Games and find them easily
+- View a Favourite Game's Player Count on the Menu Bar